 Don’t let the overall look of the model at the beginning disappoint you.
 You should consider, every incomplete 3d model is just like an “Ugly Duckling” story.
-A happy ending occurs when you edited the model precisely and added enough details to it.
-In the following images you can see a comparison between wireframe and ambient occlusion images of this model.
+A happy ending occurs when you edit the model precisely and add enough details to it.
+In the following images, you can see a comparison between the wireframe and ambient occlusion images of this model.

 Achieving the best render quality has never been easy even with powerful machines.
 It is the last and critical step in your 3d application that converts the vector data of the scene into a raster image or images.
 Although rendering usually imposes many challenges, I assume you know how important it is.
 Render results would show all the effort you have put into your model.
 I used Arnold renderer to light and render the scene: A single Ai SkyDome Light for the lighting and four Ai Standard Surface.